Nutrition and physical activity

 Healthy choices made easy

-The Healthy Choices Made Easy policy regulates all aspects of food and drink provision on NT Health premises to make sure healthy options are always available.
+The Healthy Choices Made Easy (HCME) policy regulates food and drink provision on NT Health premises ensure healthy options are always available.
+An updated version of HCME will be released in 2022.

 See Publications below for more information about food and drinks provision policy in NT Health facilities.